Success to the Successful

 Attractiveness Principle

-A rising product or team attracts so much demand that quality collapses and the very source of its attractiveness gets destroyed.
+A rising product or team attracts so much demand that quality collapses and the very source of its attractiveness gets damaged.